For More Information

 Call for Proposals

-The University of Massachusetts Amherst will host the fourth annual New England Conference for Student Success on Friday, October 11, 2013.
-The program committee invites practitioners and scholars to submit proposals for conference sessions.
+The University of Massachusetts Amherst will host the fifth annual New England Conference for Student Success on Friday, September 19, 2014.
+The program committee invites instructors, student affairs staff, practitioners and scholars to submit proposals for conference sessions.
 All submissions should emphasize promising practices or programs aimed at fostering student success.

-This conference explores these pivotal points and looks at practices that help students successfully navigate them.
-Also, at a time when higher education is going through its own transitions, we will consider the impact of larger institutional changes and how they impact student success.
-The conference is designed for faculty members, administrators, and professionals in both academic and student affairs, from 2- and 4-year educational institutions who are seeking new ways of thinking about and promoting student success in higher education.
+This conference is designed for faculty, administrators, and professionals in both academic and student affairs, from 2- and 4-year educational institutions who are seeking new ways of thinking about and promoting student success in higher education.

 Session Proposal GuidelinesAll session proposals should do the following:

-- Explain how the session will be conducted, i.e. how the 60-minute time slot will be organized to encourage audience participation.
+- Explain how the session will be conducted, i.e. how the 60- or 75-minute time slot will be organized to encourage audience participation

 Choose from three formats: (1) Hands-On Workshop; (2) Research/Project Report; (3) Facilitated Discussion.
 Please select the format that will advance participants’ understanding and potential use of your work.
 One way to effectively engage participants across the different formats is to have them explore ways to apply your information and resources to their own institutional and professional settings.
 In an effort to conserve resources, applicants are asked to limit paper handouts.
 Electronic resources will be provided to participants both before and after the conference.